West Bank village, proudly self-reliant, now faces wartime hostility

 Mr. Wahsh rebuilt, albeit a smaller house a dozen yards or so away from the original site.

-In late March, the settlers returned and threatened him and his children at gunpoint, warning him “leave or else.”
+In late March, the settlers returned and threatened him and his children at gunpoint, warning him, “Leave or else.”

-“I thought this land would be our sanctuary," Mr. Wahsh says.
-“It’s not safe here at all,” he said, holding his three-year-old daughter.
+“I thought this land would be our sanctuary,” Mr. Wahsh says.
+“It’s not safe here at all,” he says, holding his 3-year-old daughter.
 “I’m looking to rent a house up in the village.
 We can’t stay here.”

-Mr. Hammad, the mayor, says ruefully he wishes Mr. Wahsh “could have held out a little while longer.”
+Mr. Hammad, the mayor, says ruefully that he wishes Mr. Wahsh “could have held out a little while longer.”

 “We would have extended water networks, there would have been neighbors, and he would not have been alone, and not a vulnerable target.”